tompascall/monty-hall-paradox/README.md

-###Boilerplate for Global Day of Code Retreat
+###Boilerplate for Global Day of Codretreat

-This project represents a minimal boilerplate code to start a Code Retreat project using Node.js, Mocha, Expect.js with Grunt task automation.
+This project represents a minimal boilerplate code to start a Coderetreat project using Node.js, Mocha, Expect.js with Grunt task automation.

 ####Prerequisities